MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geospatial-visualizations.md

 ## Visualize points on a map

 It's possible to visualize points either using [Longitude, Latitude] columns, or GeoJSON column.
 The use of a series column is optional.
-Each point is defined by [Longitude, Latitude] pair, in that order.
+The [Longitude, Latitude] pair defines each point, in that order.

 ### Example: Visualize points on a map